junxit/us-congress-bills-119/metadata.md

 - 2025-06-03 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H2390-2391)
 - 2025-06-03 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H2390-2391)
 - 2025-06-04 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
+- 2026-05-20 — Message on Senate action sent to the House.
+- 2026-05-20 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S2397-2398)
+- 2026-05-20 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.
+- 2026-05-20 — Senate Committee on Homeland Security and Governmental Affairs discharged by Unanimous Consent.
+- 2026-05-20 — Senate Committee on Homeland Security and Governmental Affairs discharged by Unanimous Consent.
+- 2026-05-29 — Presented to President.
+- 2026-05-29 — Presented to President.
+- 2026-06-09 — Became Public Law No: 119-96.
+- 2026-06-09 — Became Public Law No: 119-96.
+- 2026-06-09 — Signed by President.
+- 2026-06-09 — Signed by President.